I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nc-ks-pfnkspin.md

 ### -param Pin [in]

-Pointer to the relevant <a href="stream.kspin">KSPIN</a> serving as sink pin.
+Pointer to the <a href="..\ks\ns-ks-_kspin.md">KSPIN</a> that has frame data available to process.

 ## -returns
-Return STATUS_SUCCESS or the error returned from the attempt to establish an intra-connection.
-Do not return STATUS_PENDING. <i>AVStream treats a pending return value as invalid and causes the connection to fail</i>.
+Return STATUS_SUCCESS to continue processing.
+Return STATUS_PENDING to stop processing until the next triggering event.

 ## -remarks
+<b>About AVStrMiniPinProcess</b>

-The minidriver specifies this routine's address in the <b>Connect</b> member of its <a href="stream.kspin_dispatch">KSPIN_DISPATCH</a> structure.
+The minidriver specifies this routine's address in the <b>Process</b> member of its <a href="..\ks\ns-ks-_kspin_dispatch.md">KSPIN_DISPATCH</a> structure.

+Indicate that a filter uses <a href="https://msdn.microsoft.com/0b6a02c2-e672-4568-a890-491c721ec3a7">Pin-Centric Processing</a> by providing this dispatch function.
+The minidriver sets pin flags in the relevant <a href="..\ks\ns-ks-_kspin_descriptor_ex.md">KSPIN_DESCRIPTOR_EX</a> structure that determine when AVStream calls <i>AVStrMiniPinProcess</i>.
+If the minidriver sets no flags in the descriptor, the default behavior is that AVStream calls <i>AVStrMiniPinProcess</i> when new data arrives into a previously empty queue.
+See Pin-Centric Processing for more details on processing triggers.

+After processing, the minidriver can prevent the frame from being completed by cloning the leading edge stream pointer.
+To do this, call <a href="..\ks\nf-ks-ksstreampointerclone.md">KsStreamPointerClone</a>.
+See <a href="https://msdn.microsoft.com/73ab974f-8034-421f-980a-2393d84ec54c">Leading and Trailing Edge Stream Pointers</a>.

+Alternatively, specify a distinct trailing edge by setting KSPIN_FLAG_DISTINCT_TRAILING_EDGE on <a href="..\ks\ns-ks-_kspin_descriptor_ex.md">KSPIN_DESCRIPTOR_EX</a>.
+A third option is not to advance the leading edge stream pointer.

+The process dispatch is either made at the default IRQL = PASSIVE_LEVEL, or possibly at DISPATCH_LEVEL if the minidriver has specified KSPIN_FLAG_DISPATCH_LEVEL_PROCESSING in the relevant <a href="..\ks\ns-ks-_kspin_descriptor_ex.md">KSPIN_DESCRIPTOR_EX</a>.

 This routine is optional.

+<b>About AVStrMiniPinConnect</b>

+The minidriver specifies this routine's address in the <b>Connect</b> member of its <a href="..\ks\ns-ks-_kspin_dispatch.md">KSPIN_DISPATCH</a> structure.

+Return STATUS_SUCCESS or the error returned from the attempt to establish an intra-connection.
+Do not return STATUS_PENDING.

 Also see <a href="https://msdn.microsoft.com/04d0d17b-c326-417d-b2e8-58b33420455a">KS Pins</a>.